NoBirdInTree/Code_Report/README.md

 -- My bad.
 The other contributor SpyroLiu is my alt account (backup one :)

-I've done some quantitative researches in courses or in my internships.
+I've done some quantitative researches in courses or my internships.

 -------------------------------------------------

-## Papers and Writing Samples
+## Papers and Writing Samples from the Research Introduced Below

-Some papers or reports from my research introduced below are uploaded here.
+Some papers or reports from my research are uploaded here.

 G_dWOLS.pdf - (A good writing sample from my independent research project funded by ARIA) G-dWOLS Analysis of Different Fire Suppression Methods' Effectiveness on Alberta Wildfires